-This Permit is effective as of Day Month 2023, and shall remain in effect until 25 March 2025, unless modified, suspended, or revoked.
+This Permit is effective as of DD Month 2025, and shall remain in effect until 25 March 2030, unless modified, suspended, or revoked.

+Signed this \\\\\th day of August 2025.

-day of Month 2023. . ning Regulation and Reclamation
+Ashley Taylor, P.E.
+Chief, Bureau of Mining Regulation and Reclamation

-I. Specific Facility Conditions and Limitations

-- A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
+- I. Specific Facility Conditions and Limitations - A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
 Construct, operate, and close the facility in accordance with those design plans; - 2.
 Contain within the fluid management system all process fluids including all meteoric waters which enter the system as a result of the 25-year, 24-hour storm event; and - 3.
-Not release or discharge any process or non-process contaminants from the fluid management system.

-B. Schedule of Compliance:

-- 1. The Permittee shall submit to the Division for review and approval a revised Final Plan for Permanent Closure for Dee Gold that addresses the final disposition of Dee Gold Heap Leach Pads 1-11 and Tailings Dam 1 prior to excavation or over dumping of these facilities. - 2.
-Prior to excavation or removal of any material from Dee Gold Heap Leach Pads 1-11 or Tailings Dam 1, the Permittee shall provide the Closure Branch of the Division with a 30-day notice of intent to do so.
+Not release or discharge any process or non-process contaminants from the fluid management system. - B. Schedule of Compliance: - 1.
+Sixty days prior to excavation or over dumping of the following facilities, the Permittee shall submit to the Division for review and approval a revised Final Plan for Permanent Closure for Dee Gold that addresses the final disposition of Dee Gold Heap Leach Pads 1-11 and Tailings Dam 2. - 2.
+Prior to excavation or removal of any material from Dee Gold Heap Leach Pads 1-11, Tailings Dam 1, or Tailings Dam 2, the Permittee shall provide the Closure Branch of the Division with a 30-day notice of intent to do so. - 3.
+By 25 November 2025, the Permittee shall submit for review and approval an updated pit lake study and ecological risk assessment for the Arturo Pit Lake, including the information required in Part I.N. - 4.
+By 31 July 2026, the Permittee shall submit for review and approval an updated chemical fate and transport model for the Arturo Pit Lake, including the information required in Part I.N.